nikop/steam-help/faqs/Add Non-Steam Games to a Library.md

 How can I add non-Steam games to my **Library** in Steam?

-[section style=important] ### Important:
+  ### Important:
 This will only add a shortcut to your game in the Steam client.
-This will not allow you to download updates for your game through Steam, nor allow you to use this game as proof of ownership for your Steam account.[/section] #### Adding a shortcut to a non-Steam game
+This will not allow you to download updates for your game through Steam, nor allow you to use this game as proof of ownership for your Steam account.  #### Adding a shortcut to a non-Steam game

 * Launch Steam.
 * Click the **Games** menu, choose **Add a Non-Steam Game to My Library.**